-[New Policy 11/2008; Revised 11/2013; 4/2016]
+[New Policy 11/2008; Revised 11/2013; 4/2016; 4/2017]

 Dual credit may be granted for college/university courses taken in residence on an academy campus when the academy has a matriculation agreement with an accredited Seventh-day Adventist college/university.
 Exceptions shall be approved by the local conference office of education.
+Schools must receive approval from the local conference office of education before any dual credit courses are developed.
 Courses for which dual credit is being granted must be noted on the annual curriculum review.